contact

 If your business or organization needs a handwriting OCR solution, do your homework.
 Not every provider does it the same way and there are a lot out there.
 Words like “AI” and “machine learning” are tossed around a lot.
 But few can back it up with explanations of how their technology works.
 Finally, when it comes to numbers around accuracy and performance, look for only the most transparent vendors.

 Think of OCR scanner applications like Adobe Scan, which is a downloadable app for your mobile device where you can select an image-to-text option to turn handwritten documents into PDFs.
-Of course, then you need to open the PDF on Adobe Acrobat and use the edit PDF tool to convert scanned documents into digital editable text, which you must manually edit.
+Of course, then you need to open the PDF on Adobe Acrobat and use the edit PDF tool to convert handwritten notes into editable text, which you must manually edit.
 When searching for the right OCR software, consider how you would like to apply it specifically to your business.

 Technology

-• Is their solution IDP AI-powered or is it just a well-marketed, human data entry and machine hybrid?
-Can it directly convert handwriting to text?
+• Is their IDP solution AI-powered or is it just a well-marketed, human data entry and machine hybrid?
+Can it directly convert handwritten notes to text?

 • Can they explain the math behind their solution?
 What kind of ML models do they employ?